ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem compliance approach is to select native cloud capabilities that are hardened and maintained as part of the service.

-The CloudSystem utilises the Monthly Targeted Channel of Office to ensure the latest versions of software are used.
+The CloudSystem utilises the Monthly Enterprise channel of Office to ensure the latest versions of software are used.
 Where third party applications are used these are also targeted at the most recent versions.
 Software update policies are configured to update plugins, browsers and applications regularly ensuring endpoints are using most recent versions.

-ACSC guidance has been incorporated into the applications to harden the configuration and remove unneeded features.
+ACSC guidance has been incorporated into the applications to harden the configuration and remove unneeded features, including the hardening guide for Office 365.

-Web browsers are configured to block Flash content and Java content by the Intune policies and Java can be selected by exception for non-internet sites.
-The CloudSystem does not include a web advertisements blocker to reduce the reliance on third party applications.
+Web browsers are configured to block Flash content and Java content by the Intune policies.
+Neither Flash nor Java is included in the Windows 10 SOE.
+Native Microsoft Edge advertisement blocking is enabled.
+The blueprint recommends Agencies deploy a third-party add-on to provide further advertisement blocking.

-Office 365 macros sourced from the internet are blocked and only signed macros will be allowed to execute.
+Office macros sourced from the internet are blocked and only signed macros will be allowed to execute.
 Additional macro controls are configured in the Attack Surface Rules configuration controlled by Intune.
 Users are not able to change macro settings.

 #### Security controls provided by the CloudSystem

 * All applications are supplied by Microsoft which has made a commitment to secure development.
 The CloudSystem does not include any third-party applications.
 * The latest version of Microsoft Office 365 is installed.
+* The Windows 10 SOE does not include Java.
+* Native Microsoft Edge advertisement blocking is enabled.
+* Internet Explorer 11 is disabled as part of the Windows 10 SOE.
+* Attack Surface Reduction rules are configured for Microsoft Office in accordance with the ACSC hardening guides for Windows 10 and Office 365.
+* Object Linking and Embedding (OLE) is blocked for Microsoft Office.
 * ACSC guidance has been implemented to harden Office and built-in web browsers.
-* Flash is blocked in both Edge and Internet Explorer.
-* Flash and Java-based web advertisements are blocked in Edge and Internet Explorer.
-* Java is blocked in both Edge and Internet Explorer.
-* Support for Flash content is disabled by default.
-* Object Linking and Embedding (OLE) is blocked for Microsoft Office.
 * Unrequired functionality, such as Microsoft Access, has been removed.
-* The use of add-ons is restricted to Microsoft-provided add-ons only.
+* The Windows 10 SOE restricts the use of add-ons to only those deployed via Intune.
 * Microsoft's Attack Surface Reduction Rules are implemented in the configuration controlled by Intune.
-* Only signed macros are enabled.
+* Only Office macros that have been digitally signed by a trusted publisher can execute.
 * All macros downloaded from the internet are disabled.
+* Antivirus scanning is enabled for Office macros.
 * Users cannot change macro settings.
+* Defender for Endpoint centrally stores Endpoint Detection & Response (EDR) logs for all Windows 10 blueprint devices.

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for hardening any third-party browsers (e.g. Google Chrome) that are deployed to CloudSystem endpoints.
 The [United Kingdom Government provides guidance on hardening Chrome](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/380011/Browser_Security_Guidance_-_Google_Chrome.pdf) specifically which Agencies may choose to follow.
+* The Agency is responsible for reviewing EDR logs in relation to macro executions.

 ### Authentication hardening